Main List of Projects

 Avoid breaking a fast with carbs.
 This can cause a dangerous insulin spike.

-Meditation: Reducing mental stress lowers cortisol, reduces sugar in the blood, and preserves energy for healing.
-Quieting your thoughts is a gift to your mitochondria.
+10. Meditation: Reducing mental stress lowers cortisol, reduces sugar in the blood, and preserves energy for healing.

-Prayer: For me this just means taking the time to appreciate God's blessings and to listen for thoughts which come from the Holy Spirit.
+11. Prayer: For me this just means taking the time to appreciate God's blessings and to listen for thoughts which come from the Holy Spirit.

 I always meditate before prayer so that my mind is quiet enough to hear God.